gradle/gradle/design-docs/build-migration-verification.md

 ## Migrating from another tool to Gradle

 In this case, a project is looking to move from some tool to Gradle.
-This feature can be used to illuminate the process and potentially provide a checkpoint of when it is complete.
+This feature could be used to verify that the migration is “complete” (i.e. performed when the replacement Gradle build is considerered to be “done”) or can be used regularly during the development of the replacement build to track/verify the progress.

 Ideally, the comparison phase will be agnostic to the “source” of the build outcome model.
 That is, the comparison phase compares like outcomes and functions can be modelled in a general way that is source agnostic.
 For example, the creation of a JAR archive can be modelled in a way that is not unique to the build system that created it.
-Therefore, working with a different system is largely about constructing a build function model for that system/build.
+Therefore, working with a different system is largely about constructing a build outcome model for that system/build.

-Another difference may be the lifecycle of the comparison process.
-For a Gradle-to-Gradle “migration”, the timeframe is likely to be short as there is not likely to be significant development involved.
-For a NonGradle-to-Gradle “migration”, there may be significant development involved
-(i.e. to develop the Gradle build) which would imply the comparison will be run over time.
-The user may wish to use this feature to track the progress of the development of the Gradle build by periodically running the comparison.
+In this case, there is likely to be a reasonable amount of configuration required by the user.
+Where the outcomes cannot be inferred, the user will have to specify what they are and will have to associate them to the equivalent Gradle outcomes.

 ### Maven

-Given Maven's predictable operation and well defined model, it may be possible to generate a build function model automatically.
-Given that we intend to create functionality for interpreting a Maven model (to either port it to Gradle or integrate with it), this seems reasonable.
+Given Maven's predictable operation and well defined model, it may be possible infer the relevant build outcomes and associate them with the Gradle equivalent.
+We could just expect Maven's default output and allow the user to tune from there.

-There may still need to be manual intervention to deal with things like Maven plugins that we don't understand.
+If the Maven build is heavily customised, the user may need to back out of any of our inference.

 ### Ant

-Given Ant's lack of a model, generating a build outcome model for an Ant build automatically may not be possible.
-What we will do is guess that the Ant build has the same outcomes as the build it is being compared to.
+Given Ant's lack of a model, generating a build outcome model for an Ant build automatically will not be possible.

-### Something else

-There should be a way to construct a build outcome model manually.
-Therefore, we could potential work with any system.

-This is not a high priority.

 # The “result”

-It may not be desirable to “fail the comparison” if there is any difference; there may be some expected or accepted differences.
+It may not be desirable to “fail the comparison” if there is _any_ difference as there may be some expected or accepted differences.
 However, it would be desirable to give the user a yes/no answer.
 This would mean that:

 1. The goal *has* to be complete parity
 2. The expected differences are specifiable